UoMResearchIT/r-tidyverse-digital-humanities/_episodes/05-dplyr.md

 This loads the most commonly used packages in the tidyverse; we used `readr` in the previous episode.
 We will cover all of the other main packages, with the exception of `purrr` in this course.
 There are other [libraries included](https://github.com/tidyverse/tidyverse) but these are less widely used, and must be loaded manually if they are required; these aren't covered in this course.

 Let's dive in and look at how we can use the tidyverse to analyse and, in a couple of episodes' time,  plot data from the [gapminder project](https://www.gapminder.org/).
-Download the data from the [setup page]({{ page.root }}/setup), and decompress the contents to your data directory.
+At [the start of the course]({{ page.root}}/02-project-intro), you should have copied the file `gapminder-FiveYearData.csv` to your `data` directory.
 Take a look at it using a text editor such as notepad.
 The first line contains variable names, and values are separated by commas.
 Each record starts on a new line.

 As with the [lesson on data structures]({{ page.root }}/04-data-structures-part1) we use the `read_csv()` function to load data from a comma separated file: